mdu2017/food-truck-finder/README.md

 This is the food truck finder sample application.

 ## Running The Project
-### Elastic Search
+### MySql
-This application uses elastic search as a data backend.
-To run the app you will have to either install elastic search locally or point to a remote elastic search instance.
+This application uses MySql search as a data backend.
+To run the app you will have to either install MySql search locally or point to a remote MySql search instance.
 Configuration options are provided in `application.yml`.

 ### Development
 In development there are three components to the running application.
-A Java app server, which runs your backend code, elasticsearch, which is the data store, and a webpack development server which serves up the frontend resources and does hot reloading.
+A Java app server, which runs your backend code, mysql which is the data store, and a webpack development server which serves up the frontend resources and does hot reloading.

 #### Running the Backend in IntelliJ
 1) Install Java, Gradle, IntelliJ if you don't already have them
-1) Install and start elasticsearch
+1) Install and start MySql
 1) Import the project into IntelliJ
 1) Run `FoodTruckFinderApplication.main` with VM args `-Dspring.profiles.active=development`
     * Open FoodTruckFinderApplication.java, right click, and Run FoodTruckFinderApplication.main(), which should fail